GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

 ## Set up

 1. Create three Google Cloud projects:
-    * Host project that will contain the Google Kubernetes Engine cluster
+    * Host project: will contain the Google Kubernetes Engine cluster
-    * Dev project: this will be a managed project that will contain GCP resources
+    * Dev project: a managed project that will contain GCP resources
-    * Prod project: this will be a managed project that will contain GCP resources
+    * Prod project: a managed project that will contain GCP resources
 2. Ensure that the three projects are tied to a billing account.